-Since launch in 2004, ESA's Rosetta mission has been chasing down comet 67P/Churyumov-Gerasimenko.
+ESA's Rosetta mission chased down Comet 67P/Churyumov-Gerasimenko for ten years.
 The comet is a regular visitor to the inner Solar System, orbiting the Sun once every 6.5 years between the orbits of Jupiter and Earth.

 Like all comets, Churyumov-Gerasimenko is named after its discoverers.
 It was first observed in 1969, when several astronomers from Kiev visited the Alma-Ata Astrophysical Institute in Kazakhstan to conduct a survey of comets.

 On 20 September, Klim Churyumov was examining a photograph of comet 32P/Comas Solá, taken by Svetlana Gerasimenko, when he noticed another comet-like object.
 After returning to Kiev, he studied the plate very carefully and eventually realised that they had indeed discovered a new comet.

 The comet was since observed from Earth on its subsequent approaches to the Sun: in 1969, 1976, 1982, 1989, 1996, 2002 and 2009, as well as during the active phase of the Rosetta mission.
 It was also imaged by the Hubble Space Telescope in 2003, which allowed the first estimates of its size and shape to be made – an irregular object roughly 3 x 5 km across.